A tremor can occur because of various reasons and manifests in different forms. Here you find a selection of different tremor types.

 Drug-induced and toxic tremors can occur after the intake of substances (e.g. medication) in many forms.
-The most common type is the Increased Physiologic Tremor; this tremor type can develop after taking medication for asthma or antidepressants.
-Another possibility is the increase of a Parkinsonian tremor after the intake of neuroleptics or dopamine antagonists.
-Due to intoxication of substances like lithium an intentional tremor can occur.
-An intentional tremor can also manifest after the consumption of alcohol; during a withdrawal tremor can manifest as an Increased Physiologic Tremor.
+The most common type is the increased physiologic tremor; this tremor type can develop after the intake of medication for asthma treatment or antidepressants.
+Another possibility is the increase of a Parkinsonian tremor after the intake of neuroleptics or dopamine agonists.
+Due to intoxication of substances like lithium, an intention tremor can occur.
+An intention tremor can manifest after the consumption of alcohol too; during a withdrawal, an increased physiologic tremor can occur.

-A Psychogenic Tremor can occur without any physical cause.
+A psychogenic tremor can occur without any physical cause.
 Most of the time there is a psychological cause behind such a tremor, like a trauma.
-In former times the Psychogenic Tremor was called shell shock because soldiers, who have come home from war, often had a tremor.
-The psychogenic tremor can imitate every form of organic tremor but it is usually possible to differentiate the Psychogenic Tremor with measurements.
-About half the patients with a Psychogenic Movement Disorder are suffering from a Psychogenic Tremor.
+In former times the psychogenic tremor was called “shell shock” because soldiers, who have returned from war, often had a tremor.
+The psychogenic tremor can imitate every form of organic tremor, but it is usually possible to differentiate the psychogenic tremor with measurements.
+About half the patients with a psychogenic movement disorder are suffering from a psychogenic tremor.

 Dystonia is a collective term for neurological movement disorders where the muscles contract continuously and uncontrollably.
 The motor centre in the brain of patients is damaged; the muscle contractions are the consequence.
 Tremor is a possible symptom of dystonia.
-The Dystonic Tremor can manifest in the part of the body that is affected by the dystonia; it can also occur as so-called bilateral postural tremor in the hands.
+The dystonic tremor can manifest in the part of the body that is affected by the dystonia or it can also occur as so-called bilateral postural tremor in the hands.

 NOTICE: The contents of www.tremitas.com are for information purposes only.
 They do not replace an appointment at a doctor's office, a medical consultation or a professional medical treatment.
 The contents of www.tremitas.com must never be used for self-diagnosis, to start therapies or to change existing treatments.